Linux Command-Line Cheat Sheet

 - cat: The

-adds the contents of the first file to the second. - nano: Nano is a simple text editor for the command line.
+catcommand, short for concatenate, is useful for viewing and adding to text files.
+The simple commandcat FILENAMEdisplays the contents of the file.
+Usingcat FILENAME fileadds the contents of the first file to the second. - nano: Nano is a simple text editor for the command line.
 To open a file, use

-.
+nano filename.
 Commands listed at the bottom of the screen are accessed via pressing Ctrl followed by the letter. - less: The

-command is used for viewing text files as well as standard output.
-A common usage is to pipe another command through less to be able to see all the output, such asls | less
+lesscommand is used for viewing text files as well as standard output.
+A common usage is to pipe another command through less to be able to see all the output, such asls | less.

 You can use the following commands to administer users and groups.